rrra/www/README.md

-## RRRA Web-site
+## RRRA Website

-Web-site for the Red River Radio Amateurs in Fargo, North Dakota.
+Website for the Red River Radio Amateurs in Fargo, North Dakota.

-A responsive (i.e. mobile friendly) web-site using [Hugo](http://gohugo.io) as its framework.
+A responsive (i.e. mobile friendly) website using [Hugo](http://gohugo.io) as its framework.

 Contributions and corrections are welcome in the form of pull requests